datanav/docs/concepts.rst

 - ``weekly`` is release once a week.
 Use this in staging environments.
 - ``nightly`` is released every night.
 Use this in development environments.
 - ``latest`` is released every time a pull request is merged.
 Use this only for developent environments, and only when you know what you're doing.

+Weekly and nightly upgrades are performed between 00-03 UTC.
+Weekly upgrades are performed night to monday.
+Security hotfixes will not wait for the scheduled window.
+Downgrades are not supported.